fujiisoup/keisukefujii/talks/index.md

 ## Invited talks

+1. **Simple Explanation for the Observed Power Law Distribution of Line Intensity in Complex Many-Electron Atoms and Heavy Nuclei**
+*Atomic Processes in Plasmas*
+Vienna, Austria, 2023.
+May.15-May.19

-1. **Bayesian Inference for the LHD Experiment Data**
+2. **Bayesian Inference for the LHD Experiment Data**
 *IAEA Technical Meeting on Uncertainty Assessment and Benchmark Experiments for Atomic and Molecular Data for Fusion Applications*
 Vienna, Austria, 2016.
 Dec.19-Dec.21

-2. **Neutral Hydrogen Dynamics in Fusion Core Plasmas Revealed by High Dynamic Range Balmer-α Spectroscopy**
+3. **Neutral Hydrogen Dynamics in Fusion Core Plasmas Revealed by High Dynamic Range Balmer-α Spectroscopy**
 *9th International Conference on Atomic and Molecular Data and Their Applications*
 Jena, Germany, 2014.
 Sep.21-Sep.25

 ## Oral talks

+1. **Finding Key Diagnostic Lines for Divertor Molecular Dynamics based on Principal Component Analysis**
+*Atomic Processes in Plasmas*
+Vienna, Austria, 2023.
+May.15-May.19

+2. **Steady-state Velocity Distribution of Neutral Atoms with Energy Dissipation**
+*APS Division of Plasma Physics*
+Spokane, United States, 2022.
+Oct.17-Oct.21

-1. **Power-Law Distribution of Line Intensity in Complex Many-Electron Atoms**
+3. **Power-Law Distribution of Line Intensity in Complex Many-Electron Atoms**
 *APS Division of Atomic Molecular and Optical Physics*
 Online, United States, 2021.
 May.31-Jun.04

-2. **Electron Density Estimation from Multichannel Laser Interferometer Measurement in LHD with Systematic Bias Compensation**
+4. **Electron Density Estimation from Multichannel Laser Interferometer Measurement in LHD with Systematic Bias Compensation**
 *3rd IAEA Technical Meeting on Fusion Data Processing Validation and Analysis*
 Vienna, Austria, 2019.
 May.28-May.31

-3. **Statistical completion and validation of the NIST Atomic Spectral Database**
+5. **Statistical completion and validation of the NIST Atomic Spectral Database**
 *DPG annual conference (Rostock 2019)*
 Rostock, Germany, 2019.
 Mar.11-Mar.15

-4. **Experimental evaluation of fractional abundance data for W23+ - W28+**
+6. **Experimental evaluation of fractional abundance data for W23+ - W28+**
 *The 7 th China-Japan-Korea Joint Seminar on Atomic and Molecular Processes in Plasma (AMPP2018)*
 Hefei, China, 2018.
 Jun.24-Jun.26

-5. **Automatic Fusion Plasma Data Analysis based on Bayesian Statistics**
+7. **Automatic Fusion Plasma Data Analysis based on Bayesian Statistics**
 *1st International Conference on Data-Driven Plasma Science*
 York, UK, 2018.
 Jun.11-Jun.13

-6. **Machine Learning of Noise in LHD Thomson Scattering System**
+8. **Machine Learning of Noise in LHD Thomson Scattering System**
 *2nd IAEA Technical Meeting on the Fusion Data Processing; Validation and Analysis*
 Boston, USA, 2017.
 May.30-Jun.02

-7. **Measurement of the neutral hydrogen atom density in the LHD core plasmas based on the spectral inversion**
+9. **Measurement of the neutral hydrogen atom density in the LHD core plasmas based on the spectral inversion**
 *1st IAEA Technical Meeting on Fusion Data Processing; Validation and Analysis*
 Nice, France, 2015.
 Jun.01-Jun.03

-8. **Hydrogen atomic and molecular emission locations and intensities in the LHD edge plasma determined from simultaneously observed polarization spectra**
+10. **Hydrogen atomic and molecular emission locations and intensities in the LHD edge plasma determined from simultaneously observed polarization spectra**
 *24th International Toki Conference (ITC-24)*
 Toki, Japan, 2014.
 Nov.04-Nov.07

 ## Posters

+1. **Stable energy distribution of radical atoms under collisional energy cascade**
+*second annual MagNetUS meeting*
+Williamsburg, United States, 2022.
+Jun.07-Jun.10

-1. **Statistical Completion and Validation of Atomic Energy Level Database Based on Low Rank Nature of Isoelectronic Sequence**
+2. **Statistical Completion and Validation of Atomic Energy Level Database Based on Low Rank Nature of Isoelectronic Sequence**
 *2nd International Conference on Data-Driven Plasma Science*
 Marseille, France, 2019.
 May.13-May.17

-2. **Automatic Robust Regression Analysis of Fusion Plasma Experiment Data based on Generative Modelling**
+3. **Automatic Robust Regression Analysis of Fusion Plasma Experiment Data based on Generative Modelling**
 *45th Conference on Plasma Physics (EPS 2018)*
 Prague, the Czech Republic, 2018.
 Jun.02-Jun.06

-3. **Study of Neutral Hydrogen Transport in LHD Core Plasmas Based on High Dynamic-Range Balmer-α Spectroscopy**
+4. **Study of Neutral Hydrogen Transport in LHD Core Plasmas Based on High Dynamic-Range Balmer-α Spectroscopy**
 *25th IAEA Fusion Energy Conference*
 St. Petersburg, Russian Ferderation, 2014.
 Oct.13-Oct.18

-4. **Electron Density Dependence of the Neutral Hydrogen Atom Transport in LHD Core Plasmas Studied by Balmer-α Spectroscopy**
+5. **Electron Density Dependence of the Neutral Hydrogen Atom Transport in LHD Core Plasmas Studied by Balmer-α Spectroscopy**
 *9th Asia Plasma Fusion and Fusion Association Conference*
 Gyeongju City, Korea, 2013.
 Nov.05-Nov.08

-5. **Comparison of Balmer-α and -β Line Intensities and Shapes with a Monte-Carlo Neutral Transport Calculation of Large Helical Device**
+6. **Comparison of Balmer-α and -β Line Intensities and Shapes with a Monte-Carlo Neutral Transport Calculation of Large Helical Device**
 *20th International Conference on Spectral Line Shapes*
 Newfoundland, Canada, 2010.
 Jun.06-Jun.11

-6. **Kinetic Energy Measurement of Hydrogen in LHD Peripheral Plasma with a Multi-wavelength-range Fine-resolution Spectrometer**
+7. **Kinetic Energy Measurement of Hydrogen in LHD Peripheral Plasma with a Multi-wavelength-range Fine-resolution Spectrometer**
 *1st International Conference on Frontiers in Diagnostic*
 Frascati, Italy, 2009.
 Nov.24-Nov.27

-7. **Development of a Multi-wavelength-range High-resolution Spectrometer for Hydrogen Emissions and its Application to the LHD Edge Plasma**
+8. **Development of a Multi-wavelength-range High-resolution Spectrometer for Hydrogen Emissions and its Application to the LHD Edge Plasma**
 *16th International Conference on Atomic Processes in Plasmas*
 Monteley, USA, 2009.
 Mar.22-Mar.26

-8. **Spectroscopic Diagnostics of helium discharge produced during sucrose triboluminescence**
+9. **Spectroscopic Diagnostics of helium discharge produced during sucrose triboluminescence**
 *14th International Congress on Plasma Physics (ICPP)*
 Fukuoka, Japan, 2008.
 Sep.08-Sep.12